-Instructor in Construction and Sculpture.

-Born in Philadelphia, December 21, 1897.
+Instructor in Advanced Portrait and Advanced Composition.
+HARRY ROSIN Born in Philadelphia, December 21, 1897.
 Studied in The Pennsylvania Academy of the Fine Arts and in Paris.
-Awarded: Stewardson Prize for Sculpture; Cresson Traveling Scholarship, 1926; Widener Gold Medal, 1939; P. A. Fellowship Prize, 1941.
-Fellowship of P.A.F.A.
-Gold Medal Award, 1942.
+Awarded: Stewardson Prize for Sculpture; Cresson Travelling Scholarship, 1926; Widener Gold Medal, 1939; P. A. Fellowship Prize, 1941.
 Represented: by work for the French Government on the island of Guadaloupe, French West Indies; a building in Papeete, Tahiti, South Seas; The Samuels Memorial, Schuylkill River, Philadelphia; Private and Public Collections in London, Paris, Tahiti, New York and Philadelphia.
+Instructor in Construction.